Super Boxing League

-The Super Boxing League is the first professional boxing league in India.
-British-Asian businessman Bill Dosanjh and British boxing champion Amir Khan founded Super Boxing League in 2017, after Super Fight League's first season.
+The Super Boxing League was the first professional boxing league in India.
+British businessman Bill Dosanjh and former boxing champion Amir Khan founded Super Boxing League in 2017 after Super Fight League's first season.
 The league is organised with the support of World Boxing Council and Professional Boxing Organisation India.
 The first season had 8 teams comprising both men and women pugilists.